jplfaria/CONCORDIA/docs/usage.md

 ### Output Files

 Vote mode outputs include:
-- `label`: The classification result
+- `relationship`: The classification result
 - `evidence`: Explanation for the result
 - `duo_conflict`: Boolean indicating if there was disagreement
 - `votes`: Semicolon-separated list of individual votes